Nexmo/station/_documentation/messages-and-workflows-apis/workflows/overview.md

 3. Replace `FROM_NUMBER` and `TO_NUMBER` with suitable phone numbers.
 The `FROM_NUMBER` would typically be a Nexmo Number but also could be any other number you own.
 The `TO_NUMBER` is the number of the phone to which the message will be sent.

 NOTE: Throughout the Nexmo APIs numbers are always specified in E.164 format, for example, 447700900000.

+### Run the code

+The example code will send a message via Facebook Messenger and if not read within the expiry time an SMS will be sent.